-“Mukhetwa come on we’re going to miss our flight,” her mother calls up the stairs before Mukhetwa finally appears out her room, rushing down the stairs.
-“I’m here let’s go,” she uttered breathless.
+“Mukhetwa come on we’re going to miss our flight,” her mother calls up the stairs before Mukhetwa finally appears out of her room, rushing down the stairs.
+“I’m here let’s go,” she uttered breathlessly.
 She sat silently in the car mindlessly watching her hometown pass by.
 She was from a Christian family, attended a Christian school in a Christian community.
 Somehow all that was gradually beginning to change.
-Her father had just gotten a major promotion which forced them to uproot and move all the way to Durban.
+Her father had just gotten a major promotion which forced them to uproot and move to Durban.
 The fact that she was leaving behind the only life she had only known surrounded her like a grey fog and she was just a sailor lost at sea waiting for the dawn.

-Durban was other worldly, ethereal even.
-She stared in awe as a girl walked off the plane with pink curls, a mini skirt, crop top and leather boots.
+Durban was otherworldly, ethereal even.
+She stared in awe as a girl walked off the plane with pink curls, a mini skirt, crop top, and leather boots.
 She watched as she ambled confidently, swaying her hips, passing then with no greeting and eyeing her as if she possessed something they didn’t.
 She headed to the arrival area to fetch her luggage but was stopped midway by a couple of guys around her age calling her names that even she was afraid to remember.
-Everyone just seemed to be chasing after time, scurrying from point A to point B. They were all so over engrossed in their smartphones they could hardly notice the people thy were bumping into.
+Everyone just seemed to be chasing after time, scurrying from point A to point B. They were all so over engrossed in their smartphones they could hardly notice the people they were bumping into.
 The natural order of things of the world seemed to be upside down and inside out.
 An overwhelming feeling was creeping up her throat as she tried to make sense of all she was seeing.
-“Hey you okay?
-You seem a bit flustered,” her mother’s query pulled her out of her near panic, which she responded with a warm smile and nod.
+“Hey, you okay?
+You seem a bit flustered,” her mother’s query pulled her out of her near panic, to which she responded with a warm smile and nod.

-She walked out back into the room, having a coughing fit from the dust a she removed all the sheets and got to work.
+She walked out back into the room, having a coughing fit from the dust she removed all the sheets and got to work.

 A suttle knock tugged her out of her serenity.
 She stepped out, wrapping herself in a lavender towel before stepping out slightly dripping.
 “Mom,”, the surprise in her voice was evident.
-“Oh, sorry honey,” she gave her a breathy laugh,” I just wanted to make sure you had everything for tomorrow,” her mom questioned as she inspected the room. “ Of course mom it’s just high school, thank you,” Mukhetwa grined at her.
+“Oh, sorry honey,” she gave her a breathy laugh,” I just wanted to make sure you had everything for tomorrow,” her mom questioned as she inspected the room. “ Of course mom it’s just high school, thank you,” Mukhetwa grinned at her.
 Her mother always went above and beyond when it came to her and she truly appreciated her.
 “I love you, goodnight,” she kissed her cheek.
 “I love you too, mom,” she uttered.
 Her mom finally shut the door behind her after another round of quizzing and reassurance.
-Mukhetwa’s pillow welcomed her head as her bed cacooned her body.
-She drifted into sleep as she vaguely planed he next day.
+Mukhetwa’s pillow welcomed her head as her bed cocooned her body.
+She drifted into sleep as she vaguely planed the next day.

 Спасибо за чтение!